Silberling/gtmp-openweathermap/README.md

 ## Contribution

 If you find bugs, just tell me.
 If you'd like to improve or extend the code, just fork this repo and share it back.

+## Support

+I made this gamemode for fun.
+If you'd like to support somebody, support the guys and gals which made the server software at https://gt-mp.net/